The landfill – and the Western mode of managing waste in general – is garbage (pun intended) and isn’t going to be very feasible in the future.

 75 percent of smokers report tossing cigarette butts onto the ground or out their car window.
 Because of this, cities spend somewhere between $3 million and $16 million cleaning up cigarettes.

 This clean up is important, as cigarette butts are not biodegradable and leach harmful substances into the environment.
-Arsenic, for example, is used in rat poison and can kill nearby critters if enough of it washes into streams and rivers.
-Some animals even eat thrown away cigarette ends, ingesting the harmful effects of tobacco.
+Among many other toxic chemicals, cigarettes contain Arsenic, which is used in rat poison and is therefore deadly to many animals.

 Because of this, cigarette cleanup and recycling